 Partner at Green, Howard, & Mughal LLP; Class of ’09

 Academic help in the form of out-of-class tutorials supplemented any deficiency I felt with English as a second language.
-I sincerely believe that hard work and the engaging environment at Lewis and Clark Law School prepared me well for a successful career as an attorney.
+I sincerely believe that hard work and the engaging environment at Lewis & Clark Law School prepared me well for a successful career as an attorney.